 Adding to the exclusive nature of these images is the fact that photography is widely considered taboo in Islamic holy spaces.
 Somehow Domiri, so young and yet so talented, has transcended the taboo – perhaps because he can obviously be trusted to convey his subjects with the utmost respect.

-I visited the Sheikh Zayed Grand Mosque in Abu Dhabi earlier this year as part of a media tour with Masdar City, and while it is considered one of the most spectacular mosques in the world, I did not capture any photos even remotely as awesome as these!
+I visited the Sheikh Zayed Grand Mosque in Abu Dhabi earlier this year as part of a media tour Green Prophet was invited on, with Masdar City, and while it is considered one of the most spectacular mosques in the world, I did not capture any photos even remotely as awesome as these!